Empowering-Secure-Elections/Test-Attack_Tree-Analysis_Tool/README.md

 ## Features

-- Simplified DSL syntax to specify attack trees and a JSON format for parsed attack trees
+- Simplified DSL/CSV syntax to specify attack trees and a JSON format for parsed attack trees
 - Parser to convert inputted attack trees into JSON (with syntax checker)
 - Generates (i.e., visualizes) inputted attack trees
 - Determines all attack scenarios on the inputted attack tree